andreatitolo/11ty_blog/content/metrics/index.md

   - [Humanist](https://github.com/system-fonts/modern-font-stacks#humanist) for body, header, and footer text.
   - [Old Style](https://github.com/system-fonts/modern-font-stacks#old-style) for headers.
   - [Monospace Code](https://github.com/system-fonts/modern-font-stacks#monospace-code) for code.
+  - As of 2023-08-29, this website uses the [Catppuccin palette](https://github.com/catppuccin/palette) palette, with some tweaks to improve legibility.

 ## Sustainability